 A healthy, “normal” cat poop is generally dark brown, firm (but not hard), and shaped like logs or nuggets.
 Moist logs or even a wet “flop” from time to time probably isn’t cause for alarm.
 But if your cat has very soft or liquid bowel movements for more than a day or two, it’s important to identify the underlying cause, since diarrhea can sometimes indicate serious, even potentially fatal, health situations.

 Is your cat producing soggy logs, soft piles, or puddles?
-To determine where your cat’s poop falls on the scale, check out our Fecal Scoring Chart.
+To determine where your cat’s poop falls on the scale, check out our Cat Poop Chart.

 Why Does Your Cat Have Diarrhea?

 Diarrhea is one of the top reasons cats are seen by veterinarians.
 Digestive upset can be triggered by a wide range of factors, so figuring out the true cause of your cat’s diarrhea may be tricky.
 Here are some of the most common causes of diarrhea in cats.

 Cats are obligate carnivores, meaning that they can’t get all the nutrients they need from plant sources.
 So cats do best on a diet that’s high in protein and very low in carbohydrates.
 But many commercial cat foods contain high levels of carbohydrates, which can encourage the growth of certain types of gut bacteria, such as Prevotella, that thrive in low-protein, high-carbohydrate environments.
 When these bacteria become too abundant, they can create unhealthy levels of inflammation, leading to diarrhea and even inflammatory bowel disease (IBD).